Get insider access

 Performance

 This vacuum delivers good performance on hard floors when paired with its Torque Drive multi-surface floorhead.
-It's quite effective at clearing away fine debris like sand.
-It also does a good job of dealing with medium- and large-sized debris like rice or cereal, but it tends to push a small amount of this kind of debris around.
-If you want a cordless vacuum that performs a little better on this surface type, the Shark PowerDetect Cordless is worth a look.
+It's quite effective at clearing away fine debris.
+It also does a good job of dealing with medium- and large-sized debris, but it tends to push a small amount of this kind of debris around rather than removing it.
+If you want a cordless vacuum that performs a little better on this surface type, look at the Shark PowerDetect Cordless or the Shark Stratos Cordless.

 7.0